cine, Lessons Learned

 Default Timeline Nodes v9

 PSA: As Cullen Kelly says, you always want to be grading “underneath” your LOOK, aka always have your look nodes on the timeline level active (on) when you start grading your primaries on the clip level.
-(Another thing I wish I would have known sooner.
-Such a simple thing.
-Changed the grading game from brute-forcing to predictable for me.)
+This one of the things I wish I would have known sooner.
+It is such a simple thing, but it changed my grading game from painful brute-forcing to predictable fun for me: I used to think (not knowing any better) that you’d have to first grade your primaries before adding your look – but that’s a recipe for a lot of headaches and unnecessary work, often delivering crap results to boot, when compared to turning on your look sauce in your Timeline Nodes before you start grading your primaries instead.

-Update: I use Grain in the Film Look Creator (FLC) now, when needed.
-(BTW, how many places can you add grain in DaVinci natively by now?
+Update: I use Grain in the Film Look Creator (FLC).
+(How many places can you now add film grain in DaVinci natively?
 3 or 4 places?
-Do you want grain with that grain with that grain?)
+Do you want grain to go with that grain on that grain?)

 Update: Also using a node with joo.works Halation dctls.
 It can work very well instead of the native Halation ofx, but I find joo.works’ Halation often breaks the illusion on clips with a lot of fine or high frequency details, e.g. close-ups with hair, eyebrows, beard stubs, etc (regardless of trying to compensate high frequency details with MTF simulation).
 I’m no expert, but I do not think that the real photochemical Halation effect looks like that on high frequency noise – it just looks very “off” with an overly pronounced orangy-red halo on each hair.
 No bueno.
 That’s when I might revert to using the native Halation fx (as the Film Look Creator’s Halation seem to be very limited in affecting the image and few options to tune it to how I want it), which also can help to create a more vibrant skin glow – if wanted.

-The idea behind the Color Space Transform (CST) IN/OUT sandwiches is to be able to mix in creative (would that be a “negative” equivalent LUTs as to Film Print Emulation (FPE) LUTs?
+The idea behind the additional Color Space Transform (CST) IN/OUT sandwiches is to be able to mix in creative (would that be a “negative” equivalent LUTs as to Film Print Emulation (FPE) LUTs?
 I have questions…) LUTs and Film Print Emulation (FPE) LUTs that were not made for the DaVinci Wide Gamut / Intermediate color space that I work in (the node directly in front of the sandwiches does take LUTs for DWG / Int should I happen to use one made for my actual working space).
-There are lots of really good (and free) look LUTs available from reputable sources like directly from most camera makers themselves – just google it (and remember to use the correct settings, the right color space and gamma it was intended for, in the CST sandwich).

-However, I am now using a CST sandwich for manually selecting footage color space and gamma (often BMD Film Gen 1 / BMD Film) as the first node in the clip level node tree and going from scene / working color space (DWG/Intermediate) to the desired display space (usually r709, Gamma 2.2) as the last node in the timeline level node tree (both not shown in the node tree screenshot above).
-This means I’ve also disabled automatic color management in the settings.
+However, I am now using a CST sandwich for manually selecting footage color space and gamma (most often BMD Film Gen 1 / BMD Film) as the first node in the clip level node tree and going from scene / working color space (DWG/Intermediate) to the desired display space (usually r709, Gamma 2.2) as the last node in the timeline level node tree (both not shown in the node tree screenshot above).
+This means I’ve also disabled automatic color management in the settings, like I already mentioned.

 For setting up a CST sandwich that renders results as intended, you need to know when to apply “Forward OOTF” and “Inverse OOTF” – and when not to.
 These CST options have always been a mystery to me – until recently when it was explained by Cullen Kelly.